-The organisation storing and controlling such information (i.e. the School) is referred to as the Data Controller.
+The organisation storing and controlling such information (i.e. St Matthew's CE Primary School) is referred to as the Data Controller.

 Processing

 Processing data involves any activity that involves the use of personal data.
 This includes but is not limited to: obtaining, recording or holding data or carrying out any operation or set of operations on that data such as organisation, amending, retrieving using, disclosing, erasing or destroying it.
 Processing also includes transmitting or transferring personal data to third parties.